United vs. Air Canada: Which is the better Chase transfer partner?

 a close-up of hands with logos on them

 United and Air Canada are both Star Alliance members.
-This means that you can use either one’s miles to book flights on Star Alliance member airlines when saver level awards are available.
+This means that you can use either one’s miles to book flights on Star Alliance member airlines when partner awards are available.
 The Star Alliance includes Air Canada, ANA, EVA Air, Lufthansa, Singapore, Swiss, Turkish, United, and many more airlines.
 Unlike Singapore Airlines (another Star Alliance Chase transfer partner), United and Air Canada never pass along carrier imposed surcharges.
 That can be huge when booking with some partner airlines like Lufthansa or Swiss.

 In order to see which program offers better award pricing for U.S. customers, I ran a number of award searches across both United MileagePlus and Air Canada Aeroplan and I recorded the results.
 Here’s what I found…